nrotta/inert/README.md

  * Files are served with cache friendly `last-modified` and `etag` headers.
  * Generated file listings and custom indexes.
- * Precompressed file support for `content-encoding: gzip` and `content-encoding: brotli` responses.
+ * Precompressed file support for `content-encoding: gzip` and `content-encoding: br` responses.
  * File attachment support using `content-disposition`  header.

 ## Index